The Addams Family: TV adaptations and rise to popularity (1964–1977)

-In the early 1960s, NBC executive David Levy stumbled across one of Addams' books in a New York bookstore and realized that the tone would be perfect for television.
+In the early 1960s, former NBC executive David Levy stumbled across one of Addams' books in a New York bookstore and realized that the tone would be perfect for television.
 He purchased the book and met with Addams in the Plaza Hotel, and the topic of a television adaptation was raised.
 Addams had been approached about television adaptations by others in the past, but he was inclined to take Levy up on the offer because of their shared friend in the author John O'Hara.
 At the next meeting, at Addams' apartment, Levy indicated the characters would need to be named, and Addams came up with a list for the third meeting.
 According to Levy, Addams had little involvement with the series after those three meetings.
 He retained the right to veto casting decisions and other choices, but did not make use of the power.
 Some rights to the franchise were given to Filmways, the production company for the show.

-The 1964 television adaptation brought the series to a much wider audience and was well received publicly.
+The 1964 television adaptation on ABC brought the series to a much wider audience and was well received publicly.
 Producer Nat Perrin took a "less evil" approach to the characters and stories than Addams had in the cartoons, emphasizing lighter, more comedic elements.
 Stephen Cox later described the series as "more zany than spooky".
 Charles Addams himself was less happy with the series, criticising the characters for being "half as evil" as in the comics.

 The popular series, broadcast on the ABC network, ran only two seasons.
 No official reason was given for the cancellation, though Smithsonian Magazine speculated that it was due to the adoption of color programming on the network the following year.
 It has also been suggested that competition with Hogan's Heroes in the same time slot on CBS was a factor.